-On the basis of technical work carried out for the Extended Project, it was determined that the lake level should be conservatively set at RL1104 (mine datum).
-The level was set relative to the adjacent Mangatoetoe Stream, and historic mine workings at the western end of the pit were taken into account.
-In this regard the lowest known potential exit point was described as the former warm spring which flowed from an adit at RL 1106 (mine datum).
+Based on technical work carried out for the Extended Project, it was determined that the lake level should be conservatively set at RL 1104 (mine datum).
+The level was set relative to the adjacent Mangatoetoe Stream, and historic mine workings at the western end of the pit were considered.
+In this regard, the lowest known potential exit point was described as the former warm spring which flowed from an adit at RL 1106 (mine datum).

-It is assumed that Grand Junction B shaft will require capping given that it is located in the vicinity of the lake outlet.
+It is assumed that Grand Junction B shaft will require capping given that it is in the vicinity of the lake outlet.